Is EngSci For Me?

 • creating a cutting-edge tech startup with an impact upon the world

 EngSci ECE is quite different from the Core 8 Computer Engineering and Core 8 Electrical Engineering majors.
-In EngSci, taking many science and math courses in years 1 and 2 enables you to learn more advanced topics later on.
+In EngSci, the foundation years enable you to learn more advanced topics later.
 Furthermore, the core courses in EngSci ECE cover fundamentals of both the EE and CE majors, so that EngSci ECEs can legitimately claim the “ECE” label!

 Where Can This Major Take You?